Justify-social/my-project/docs/standards/accessibility.md

   - Visible focus indicators MUST be present and clear (Tailwind's `focus-visible:` utilities are preferred over generic `focus:`).
 - **Focus Management:**
   - For dynamic UI changes (modals, popovers, expanding sections), manage focus programmatically.
 When a modal opens, focus should move into it.
 When it closes, focus should return to the element that triggered it.
-  - Leverage Radix UI primitives (used by Shadcn) which often handle focus management internally.
+  - Leverage Primitives: **Strongly prefer** leveraging the built-in focus management capabilities of Radix UI primitives (used by Shadcn) over manual focus scripting whenever possible.
 - **Images (`next/image`):**
   - Provide descriptive `alt` text for all images conveying information.
   - Use `alt=""` for purely decorative images.